 “I like the feedback I get from the judge’s scorecard,” says Pat Albee of Arizona, who raised and trained her Mustang gelding, Keeper.
 Her competitive goals include organized trail challenges and western dressage.
 “I also like aiming for a personal best.
 It’s not so much about the ribbons, but instead, did I do better this weekend than the last time I showed?
 I also like the chance to test my horse.
 He crosses bridges and opens gates at home, but will he cross an unfamiliar bridge or open a new, different gate in competition?”

 Acclimating a horse to the hubbub of a busy showground can pay off as well, because it serves as preparation for other new environments.
 A horse that’s always kept at home and sheltered from unusual sights and sounds can come unglued when confronted with new stimuli.
-A few trips to shows can help solve that issue.
+A few trips to horse shows can help solve that issue.

 “The main reason I started showing is because I spend a lot of time—and let’s be honest, money—on lessons and training,” says East Coast hunt-seat rider Sasha Gilroy.
 “It’s a natural progression to take that practicing to the next level, which is competing against my peers.
 But it’s also really helped my horse.
 At first, my off-track Thoroughbred Otto would step off the trailer, see the other horses, and freak out.
 But after a few shows, he settled down and was able to concentrate.
 Now I can haul him to clinics or hack out on group trail rides and he’s a perfect gentleman.
 He stays sane.”